DanSohn/lumenary/index.md

 6. Accessing Information Portal<br/>
 The user goes to the information portal icon where they can read about certain information related to the Alzheimer’s Disease.
 In this section the user will be able to find basic information regarding the nature of the disease, possible treatments and medicines known to have been used to treat its symptoms and a tab containing FAQ about Alzheimer.
 Additionally to the side or bottom of the window, the user can navigate to some external links that contain further information and support regarding the nature and different treatments of the decease.<br/>
 7. Accessing External sources of information from Information Portal<br/>
 User will access from the main window of the information portal a small tab that allows the user to navigate to a different window containing a list of compiled websites that contain and offer information and support.
 Each website name will be accompanied with a link to the website the user wants to navigate to.
-By clicking on this link the user will be send to the main website containing the desired information
+By clicking on this link the user will be send to the main website containing the desired information.

 ### Sources
 1. Robert J. Lucero, Elizabeth A. Fehlberg, Aditi G.M.
 Patel, Ragnhildur I. Bjarnardottir, Renessa Williams, Karis Lee, Margaret Ansell, Suzanne Bakken, Jose A. Luchsinger, Mary Mittelman,